 Failure to familiarize yourself with the controls can lead to loss of control, which could cause an accident or injury.
-TIP

-This model is equipped with a lean angle sensor to stop the engine in case of a turnover.
-To start the engine after a turnover, be sure to push the main switch to "OFF" and then to "ON".
-Failing to do so will prevent the engine from starting even though the engine will crank when pushing the start switch.
+This model is equipped with:

+- a lean angle sensor to stop the engine in case of a turnover.
+In this case, the multi-function display indicates error code 30, but this is not a malfunction.
+Push the main switch to "OFF" and then to "ON" to clear the error code.
+Failing to do so will prevent the engine from starting even though the engine will crank when pushing the start switch. - an engine auto-stop system.
+The engine stops automatically if left idling for 20 minutes.
+In this case, the multi-function display indicates error code 70, but this is not a malfunction.
+Push the start switch to clear the error code and to restart the engine.